 Further details and an application form can be downloaded from the school website or obtained by emailing aemberson@kendrick.reading.sch.uk.

 CVS cannot be accepted as a method of application.

 Visits to the school are welcome.
-Please contact Amanda Emberson-Powney (aemberson@kendrick.reading.sch.uk).
+Please contact Amanda Emberson-Powney (aemberson@kendrick.reading.sch.uk) to arrange a visit.

-Closing date for applications: 9am Friday 7th March 2025
+Closing date for applications: 9am Friday 16th May 2025.